tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

 Delay SHOULD have an upper bound, referred to as the "Maximum Connection Attempt Delay".
 The current recommended value is 2 seconds.

+## Handling Application Layer Protocol Negotiation (ALPN)

+The `alpn` and `no-default-alpn` SvcParamKeys in SVCB RRs indicate the "SVCB ALPN set," which specifies the underlying transport protocols supported by the associated service endpoint.
+When the client requests SVCB RRs, it SHOULD perform the procedure specified in Section 7.1.2 of
+{{!SVCB=I-D.ietf-dnsop-svcb-https, Section 7.1.2}} to determine the underlying transport protocols that both the client and the service endpoint support.
+The client SHOULD NOT attempt to make a connection to a service endpoint whose SVCB ALPN set does not contain any protocols that the client supports.
+For example, suppose the client is an HTTP client that only supports TCP-based versions such as HTTP/1.1 and HTTP/2, and it receives the following HTTPS RR:

+    example.com.
+60 IN HTTPS 1 . alpn="h3" no-default-alpn ipv6hints=2001:db8::2

+In this case, attempting a connection to 2001:db8::2 would not make sense because example.com only supports the UDP-based version of HTTP (HTTP/3).

+If the client is an HTTP client that supports both Alt-Svc {{?AltSvc=RFC7838}}
+and SVCB (HTTPS) RRs, the client SHOULD ensure that connection attempts are consistent with both the Alt-Svc parameters and the SVCB ALPN set, as specified in Section 9.3 of {{!SVCB=I-D.ietf-dnsop-svcb-https, Section 9.3}}.

 # DNS Answer Changes During Happy Eyeballs Connection Setup {#changes}